 Texture’s kitchen, run by Icelandic Agnar Sverrisson aims to present diners with fresh, Nordic inspired food using modern techniques.
-With some fierce competition in that department from the one star North Road in Farringdon, standards need to be high to deliver the same level of innovation and surprise.
+With some fierce competition in that department from the one star North Road in Farringdon (closed in 2010), standards need to be high to deliver the same level of innovation and surprise.
 While this smart (yet noisy) dining room does its best to impress, the whole experience falls flat and fails to live-up to expectation.

 Undeniably pretty plates arrive one after the other, but there is a general lacking in substance in what you’re presented to eat.
 While the salted cod with lovely soft prawns, barley couscous and refreshing grapefruit emulsion is the stand-out dish, the preceding Icelandic graflax with accompanying horseradish and cucumber three ways is just too simple; certainly style over substance.